Keratoplasty; Penetrating keratoplasty; Lamellar keratoplasty; Keratoconus - corneal transplant; Fuchs' dystrophy - corneal transplant

 Note: These are general guidelines.
 Your surgeon may give you other instructions.

 You will go home on the same day as your surgery.
-Your doctor will give you an eye patch to wear for about 1 to 4 days.
+Your provider will give you an eye patch to wear for about 1 to 4 days.

-Your doctor will prescribe eye drops to help your eye heal and prevent infection and rejection.
+Your provider will prescribe eye drops to help your eye heal and prevent infection and rejection.

 You may need glasses or contact lenses to achieve the best vision.
 Laser vision correction may be an option if you have nearsightedness, farsightedness, or astigmatism after the transplant has fully healed.